FAQ

 Temporary tattoo paint requires alcohol or oil.

 Latex paint is more of a challenge.
 Your best bet is lots of warm, soapy water, a washcloth, and a friend to scrub between your shoulder blades.
-Most paints come off in little flakes so I recommend using a hair snare in your drain to prevent them from mucking up your plumbing.
+It will come off in little flakes so use a hair snare in your drain to prevent them from mucking up your plumbing.

 To top